pppest/devault-pkgbuild/README.md

 # DeVault wallet AUR PKGBUILDs

+**I forget to update the PKGBUILD here, better use the one in AUR.**

 PKGBUILD for the DeVault crypto currency for the Arch linux User Repository if you only want the CLI wallet and not the QT gui wallet then add "--without-gui" as configure option.
 The official github for the project is https://github.com/devaultcrypto/devault